Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 8 November 2025 10.09.28 UTC
+- WIB: Sabtu, 8 November 2025 11.31.23 UTC
-- WITA: Sabtu, 8 November 2025 11.09.28 UTC
+- WITA: Sabtu, 8 November 2025 12.31.23 UTC
-- WIT: Sabtu, 8 November 2025 12.09.28 UTC
+- WIT: Sabtu, 8 November 2025 13.31.23 UTC

 Kutipan Inspiratif:
-"The further you get into technology, the further you go into gaming.
-That's the general rule."
+"Not all of us can do great things.
+But we can do small things with great love."

-Kategori: technology
+Kategori: inspirational